-Night terrors occur most often in toddlers and preschoolers and take place during the deepest stages of sleep.
+Night terrors occur most often in toddlers and preschoolers.
+They take place during the deepest stages of sleep.
 Deepest sleep is usually early in the night, often before parents' bedtime.

-Sweat, shake, or breathe fast
+Sweat, shake or breathe fast

-Have a terrified, confused, or glassy-eyed look
+Have a terrified, confused or glassy-eyed look

-Thrash around, scream, kick, or stare
+Thrash around, scream, kick or stare

 Not recognize you or realize you are there